electro-modules/matisse/README.md

 Like any other template engine, Matisse generates an HTML document by combining a source (template) document with data from your view model.

-Unlike most other PHP template engines, which deal with HTML markup with embedded commands written on some DSL, Matisse works with components, which are parametrised, composable and reusable units of rendering logic and markup that are written as XML tags.
+But unlike most other PHP template engines, which deal with HTML markup with embedded commands written on some DSL, Matisse works with components, which are parametrised, composable and reusable units of rendering logic, domain logic and markup that are written as XML tags.

 The source template is an HTML text file where, besides common HTML tags (always lower cased), special tags beginning with a capital letter specify dynamic components.